degdigital/UIEcosystem/README.md

 Skeletor is a [Grunt](http://gruntjs.com)-powered, [Pattern Lab](http://patternlab.io)-centric, highly-customizable web project boilerplate and build tool created by the [DEG](http://www.degdigital.com) UI team.
 Skeletor uses [PostCSS](http://postcss.org) for CSS processing and [JSPM](http://jspm.io)/[SystemJS](https://github.com/systemjs/systemjs) for Javascript package management, module bundling/loading, and transpilation.
 Full Skeletor documentation is available [here](https://github.com/degdigital/skeletor).

 ### Pattern Lab
 Pattern Lab is a collection of tools to help you create atomic design systems.
 DEG uses Pattern Lab as a design & development tool, a prototyping & demo tool, and as an interactive style guide deliverable for clients.
-Although Pattern Lab comes with an out of the box partner starter kit, we have modified this kit to more closely resemble the types of projects we work on and practices we follow.
+Although Pattern Lab comes with an out of the box pattern starter kit, we have modified this kit to more closely resemble the types of projects we work on and practices we follow.
 Our modified version of Pattern Lab can be found within [Skeletor](https://github.com/degdigital/skeletor).
 Pattern Lab specific documentation can be found on the [Pattern Lab website](http://patternlab.io/).

 ## Libraries
 ### DEGJS

-DEGJS is a curated list of ES6-formatted JavaScript modules, encompassing front-end functionality and utilities, developed by the DEG UI team.
+[DEGJS](https://github.com/degjs) is a curated list of ES6-formatted JavaScript modules, encompassing front-end functionality and utilities, developed by the DEG UI team.
 All modules are hosted under our [DEGJS GitHub account](https://github.com/degjs), and are formatted to work with Babel, the JSPM package manager and its accompanying JavaScript loader, System.js.

 ### jQuery